-The project encompasses the individual projects and research interests of Karin Gludovatz (late medieval illuminated manuscripts from the Netherlands and France) and Tina Bawden (early medieval manuscripts from the British Isles and Carolingian Francia).
-The main focus is therefore on Western Christian illuminated manuscripts from 700 to 1100 and from 1300 onwards.
-Within this project, focusing on individual case studies from the early and late traditions of illuminated manuscripts enables comparison and contrast of the various relationships between book and space against the backdrop of different contexts of book production and reception.
+The project encompassed the individual projects and research interests of Karin Gludovatz (late medieval illuminated manuscripts from the Netherlands and France) and Tina Bawden (early medieval manuscripts from the British Isles and Carolingian Francia).
+The main focus was therefore on Western Christian illuminated manuscripts from 700 to 1100 and from 1300 onwards.
+Within this project, focusing on individual case studies from the early and late traditions of illuminated manuscripts enabled comparison and contrast of the various relationships between book and space against the backdrop of different contexts of book production and reception.

 Guided by the broad three-part structure (space in books, book as space, topography of books), the following fundamental questions were developed and addressed from a diachronic perspective, and discussed in reading groups, at workshops and conferences: What kind of space is the medieval manuscript codex?
 Throughout the Middle Ages, an understanding of the book in spatial terms is reflected in metaphors and in the layout of books.
 While the specific appearance awarded to “entrance” and “exit” pages has often been noted, the graphic and visual guidelines for movement through the book have attracted less attention.
 An international workshop organized in collaboration with Silke Tammen (Justus-Liebig-Universität Gießen) analysed the book as a hodological space:” Par chemin.
 Wege durch das illuminierte Buch” (November 22-23, 2013)